datalad-handbook/book/docs/glossary.rst

       .. index::
          pair: extension; DataLad concept

       Python packages that equip DataLad with specialized commands.
-The online version of the handbook has an entire chapter that gives an overview of available extensions contains demonstrations.
+The online-handbook has an entire chapter that gives an overview of available extensions contains demonstrations.

    DataLad Gooey